avergnaud/CEH-notes/README.md

 # Layer 2

-A layer 2 network is a broadcast domain.
+A layer 2 network is a broadcast domain (LAN or Wireless LAN WLAN).

+The gray area between LAN and WAN is becoming more muddled every year: Wide Area Networks (WANs) are not layer 2.
+More often than not, WANs are used to link physically distant LANs.
+Networks are often divided by size and general communication method into three classes.
+Local area networks (LANs) generally connect proximate devices, usually using cables.
+Wireless LANs (WLANs) are like cabled LANs but use radio frequency or light technology to connect devices without wires.
+Wide area networks (WANs) connect distant devices or LANs to each other.
+Campus area networks (CANs) and metropolitan area networks (MANs) fall between LANs and WANs in terms of overall size.
+Personal area networks (PANs) are like very small LANs and often appear as wireless PANs WPANs.
+IEEE 802.16 is an example of a WMAN standard.
+The term PAN is most commonly used in reference to Bluetooth/IEEE 802.15 wireless technology, so you will sometimes see the terms wireless PAN (WPAN) and PAN used interchangeably.

 ![layer 2](./doc/LAYER_2.drawio.png)

-The second-lowest layer (layer 2) in the OSI Reference Model stack is the data link layer, often abbreviated “DLL” (though that abbreviation has other meanings as well in the computer world).
+The second-lowest layer (layer 2) in the OSI Reference Model stack is the data link layer, often abbreviated "DLL" (though that abbreviation has other meanings as well in the computer world).
 The data link layer, also sometimes just called the link layer, is where many wired and wireless local area networking (LAN) technologies primarily function.
-For example, Ethernet, Token Ring, FDDI and 802.11 (“wireless Ethernet” or “Wi-Fi’) are all sometimes called “data link layer technologies”.
-The set of devices connected at the data link layer is what is commonly considered a simple “network”, as opposed to an internetwork.
+For example, Ethernet, Token Ring, FDDI and 802.11 ("wireless Ethernet" or "Wi-Fi’) are all sometimes called "data link layer technologies".
+The set of devices connected at the data link layer is what is commonly considered a simple "network", as opposed to an internetwork.
 Data Link Layer Sublayers: Logical Link Control (LLC) and Media Access Control (MAC)

 The data link layer is often conceptually divided into two sublayers: logical link control (LLC) and media access control (MAC).
 This split is based on the architecture used in the IEEE 802 Project, which is the IEEE working group responsible for creating the standards that define many networking technologies (including all of the ones I mentioned above except FDDI).
 By separating LLC and MAC functions, interoperability of different network technologies is made easier, as explained in our earlier discussion of networking model concepts.